Johann Hugo von Orsbeck: Early life

 During the War of the Reunions, the Archbishopric of Trier was occupied by troops of the Kingdom of France in June and July 1684.

 The French again invaded the archbishopric and the Bishopric of Speyer with the outbreak of the Nine Years' War in 1688.
 During the course of this occupation, the towns of Cochem, Mayen, and Wittlich were burned.

+Coronation of Eleonore Magdalene as a Holy Roman Empress, painted by Giovanni Antonio Pellegrini, ca. 1713-15.
+Standing behind and to the left of the consecrating bishop is von Orsebeck.

+He attended the coronation of Empress Eleonore Magdalene of Neuburg on January 19, 1690.

-On January 24, 1690, Orsbeck participated in the imperial election that elected the future Joseph I, Holy Roman Emperor as King of the Romans.
+On January 24, 1690, Orsbeck participated in the formal imperial election that elected the future Joseph I, Holy Roman Emperor as King of the Romans.

 Soon after the outbreak of the War of the Spanish Succession, Orsbeck on May 8, 1702 entered into a defensive alliance with the Kingdom of England and the Dutch Republic against the Kingdom of France.
 In October 1702, French troops under Camille d'Hostun, duc de Tallard occupied the Archbishopric of Trier, staying there until after the English victory at the Battle of Blenheim (August 13, 1704) and leaving in October 1704.

 On September 24, 1710, Orsbeck oversaw the election of Charles Joseph of Lorraine as his coadjutor and chosen successor.

 Orsbeck died in Trier on January 6, 1711.
+He had served from 1676 to 1711 as an Elector.